logologo_light

 Tags

-assertive assertiveness authentic authenticity beautiful beauty body boundaries career choice communication compassion confidence confident conflict fear feminine fulfilment growth happiness happy intuition job love mindfulness money perfection power purpose relationship relationships resilient self-care self-compassion self-confidence self-confident self-esteem self-love self-respect self-worth selfish success victim
+assertive assertive communication assertiveness authentic authenticity beautiful beauty body boundaries career choice communication compassion confidence confident conflict fear feminine fulfilment growth happiness happy intuition job love mindfulness money perfection power purpose relationship relationships resilient self-care self-compassion self-confidence self-confident self-esteem self-love self-respect self-worth selfish success victim

-DEAR WOMAN, STOP TRYING SO HARD!
+DEAR WOMEN, STOP TRYING SO HARD!

 Previous thumb